 2. Do functional strength training – Functional strength training, such as resistance exercises and body weight movements, can help you become stronger, more flexible and more agile in daily life.
 When it comes to running, this type of training can help you increase lean muscle mass and make sure you’re engaging the correct muscles when you run, so as to avoid injury.

 3. Clean up your diet – Recreational runners often ‘run to eat‘.
 Those who are taking the next steps should be prepared to ‘eat to run‘.
 Make sure you include a good mix of lean protein, healthy fats, and complex carbohydrates in your diet, and keep sugary and fatty treats to a minimum.
 Also aim to match your daily fuel intake to the volume of training.
-To help support daily energy and to help fuel your body with essential nutrients, you may consider taking a multivitamin daily (such as the Blackmores Women’s Vitality Multi and Blackmores Men’s Performance Multi*)
+To help support daily energy and to help fuel your body with essential nutrients, you may consider taking a multivitamin daily.

 4. Take rest days seriously – Most runners are aware of what a hard day looks and feels like, but to truly take full advantage of your harder days, it’s advisable to allow your body at least two to three recovery days of relaxed running or cross-training after anything more intense.
 You’ll run more effectively and with fresher legs for your upcoming hard workouts and races.